Yayaka/Amorphos/specification/message.md

 ## Timeout

 YMP doesn't specify about timeout of messages.
-It's specified in a message protocol.
+It's specified in a service protocol.

 ## JSON format